SantiagoQuicenoNovoaZikpo/PF-Google-Yelp-ML-/README.md

 # Yelp Data Analysis Project

 ## Overview
-This project involves the comprehensive analysis of Yelp data using Google Cloud.
-We will perform Exploratory Data Analysis (EDA), Extract, Transform, Load (ETL) processes, Machine Learning (ML) modeling, and create a Power BI dashboard.
-Our goal is to derive valuable insights and build predictive models to improve business decision-making.
+This project is undertaken by **SJA COSMOS DATA ADVISORS**.
+We have been contracted by a company that wants to open a new restaurant.
+Our task is to determine the best city for this new restaurant based on comprehensive data analysis.
+This involves performing Exploratory Data Analysis (EDA), Extract, Transform, Load (ETL) processes, Machine Learning (ML) modeling, and creating a Power BI dashboard to present our findings.

 ## Table of Contents
 - [Project Setup](#project-setup)